singh-man/books/crackingTheCoding/04_treesAndGraphs.md

   3   7     17
 ```

-We traversed left because we picked a number between O and 5 (inclusive).
-When we traverse left, we again pick a random number between O and 5.
+We traversed left because we picked a number between 0 and 5 (inclusive).
+When we traverse left, we again pick a random number between 0 and 5.
 Why re-pick?
-The first number will workjust fine.
+The first number will work just fine.

 But what if we went right instead?
 We have a number between 7 and 8 (inclusive) but we would need a number between O and 1  (inclusive).
-That's easy to fix:just subtract out LEFT_SIZE  +  1.
+That's easy to fix: just subtract out LEFT_SIZE  +  1.

 Another way to think about what we're doing is that the initial random number call indicates which node(i) to return, and then we're locating the ith node in an in-order traversal.
 Subtracting LEFT_SIZE  +  1 from i reflects that, when we go right, we skip over LEFT_SIZE  + 1 nodes in the in-order traversal.